Skip to the content

 Millions of people across the UK provide unpaid care for friends and family.
 But many carers face significant challenges because of the care they provide which too often leads to significant inequalities; the loss of employment, poorer health outcomes, isolation and loneliness, missed educational opportunities, lower incomes and pensions and, for some, poverty and hardship.

-That’s why this Carers Week the organisations involved are calling on all political parties to advocate policies which show they are ‘Caring about Equality’.
+That’s why for Carers Week 2025 the organisations involved called on all political parties to advocate policies which show they are ‘Caring about Equality’.

 Supporting carers to provide care safely and well and ensuring they can lead a life of their own by continuing to participate in everyday life through work, education and leisure is morally and economically right, and in everyone’s best interest.